-Paul Pendergrass is an independent business consultant who helps companies use communications to accelerate their business strategies, with a focus on companies in intense competitive or turn-around situations.
+Paul Pendergrass is an independent business advisor who helps leaders use communications to accelerate their business strategies.

 Before that, Paul worked 17 years for The Coca-Cola Company in a variety of communications roles in both the corporate headquarters and field operations.
 At the headquarters, Paul headed Coke's internal and investor communications, and worked as the principle speechwriter for the company's legendary chairman and chief executive officer, Roberto Goizueta.
 In the field, Paul served as the communications director for the team charged with turning around the company's business in early-post-apartheid South Africa.
 After that, he served as vice president of communications for the company's European operations, helping lead the recovery efforts after one of the rockiest periods in Coke history.

-A U.S. citizen who has resided on our four continents, Paul holds a bachelor’s degree from the University of Georgia’s Grady School of Journalism.
-He is married to the playwright Margaret Baldwin, and they live in Atlanta.
+A U.S. citizen who has resided on our four continents, Paul lives in Atlanta.
+He holds a bachelor’s degree from the University of Georgia’s Grady School of Journalism.

 Paul is a board member of the Alliance Theatre and Common Good Atlanta, a non-profit organization that brings college education to incarcerated people.